Affinage

 Open questions at the time

-• Generality across cancer types not tested
+• Generality across cancer types and physiological contexts unclear

 4. 2021 High